-Herbs undoubtedly have an impact on our mind and spirit as much as our body.
-Hawthorn is a loving plant friend useful for emotional heartache or heartbreak, or even a spiritual, existential heartbreak from chronic feelings of being lost in the world or spiritually disconnected.
-I think about this herb in any case where someone feels isolated, lonely, and craves connection whether that be with other people, or a greater-power-that-be, or both.
-I think about this herb for people who might be in a relationship, but feel unable to connect with their significant other or even family members.
-They long to connect, but can’t, and don’t know why.
-It may be due to a trauma, violation, or heartbreak from the near or distant past that is bleeding into their current life.
-Hawthorn, like it's near cousin Rose, has thorns.
-Sometimes people who need this medicine come across as "prickly" or thorny, they give off an impression that you can't come in too close.
-Yet, as I get to know them as their practitioner, I see that the prickly exterior is there to protect a very tender-hearted, sometimes lonely, person who may have experienced a tragedy that has made them reluctant to let people in – though that’s what they desperately want.
-Alternately, I use this herb combined with Rose and perhaps apple blossom for people who feel so open, lack boundaries, and need some heart protection because they repeatedly get hurt, over and over.
-This may result in relationships of any kind being difficult for fear of being heart broken.
-Hawthorn coupled with Rose tincture can be great medicine for restoring a resilient, robust heart, and for reminding us to have healthy boundaries that protect us.
-This in turn builds confidence to warm up to the idea of opening to the relationships in our life, or taking healthy risks to make new ones.
+Hawthorn flower essence or Plant Spirit Medicine is a loving plant friend useful to mend dissonance from grief, chronic sadness or heartbreak.
+Even spiritual heartbreak; feeling lost in the world and disconnected from a true sense of purpose or meaning in one's life.
+I think about this herb when someone feels isolated, lonely, and craves connection.
+Hawthorn, like it's cousin Rose, has thorns.
+Sometimes people who need this medicine come across as "prickly" or thorny, giving off an impression that you can't come in too close.
+Yet,their prickly exterior protects a very tender-hearted, sometimes lonely person who may have experienced trauma that has made them reluctant to let people in - despite this being what they desire.
+Alternately, I use this herb combined with Rose and apple blossom for people who are too open, lack boundaries, and need some heart protection lest they get hurt.
+This may present in relationships being difficult for fear of being heart broken.
+Hawthorn coupled with Rose tincture is great medicine for restoring a resilient, brave, robust heart, and for reminding us to have healthy boundaries.

 MAKING HAWTHORNE MEDICINE